-Le Fromager in Saint-Paul de Vence offers a nice little stop where you can enjoy different kinds of sandwiches, dried fruits and drinks, tasting cheese and charcuterie and it offers a take away.
+Le Fromager in Saint-Paul de Vence offers a nice little pit stop where you can enjoy a variety of sandwiches, dried fruits and drinks, cheese and charcuterie tasting and take away.

-The shop also offers a large selection of local French cheeses.
+The store also offers a large selection of local French cheeses.

-A really small oasis when the legs have to rest and the sugar depots filled up, while enjoying the atmosphere of the old medieval town and its curious visitors.
+A real little oasis to rest your legs and replenish your sugar reserves while enjoying the atmosphere of the old medieval town and its curious visitors.

 By Tommy Sverre / 2021